Richard Southcote

 Arms of the Southcote family of Shillingford.
 Argent, a chevron gules, between three coots sable, a mullet for difference.

 Richard Southcote of the Inner Temple, London and Shillingford (1570–1594) was an English politician and landowner.

+He was a younger son of Thomas Southcote of Bovey Tracey by his 3rd wife Elizabeth, the daughter of George Fitzwilliam of Mablethorpe, Lincolnshire.

+He was admitted to the Inner Temple in 1589.

-He was a Member (MP) of the Parliament of England for Plympton Erle in 1593.
+He was a Member (MP) of the Parliament of England for Plympton Erle in 1593, a seat which his father had sat for in 1558.

+He died unmarried in 1594, leaving his younger brother George as his heir.